Tidal phenomena in the Galactic Center: The curious case of X7: Introduction

-In this work, we present a study to constrain the origin of X7.
-We work under the assumption that the source is purely gaseous and dusty, and therefore its age is less than its orbital period of 200~years.
+We have carried out a study to constrain the origin of X7.
+We worked under the assumption that the source is purely gaseous and dusty and, therefore, that its age is less than its orbital period of 200~years.
 We present a set of test-particle simulations and analytical estimates to study how likely it is that X7 was related to any of the stars in the central parsec of the GC.
-Our results show that the current observations of X7 are consistent with the source being the ejecta resulting from a grazing collision between the S-star S33/S0-30 (an early B-type star) and a field object such as a stellar-mass black hole or a Jupiter-mass object.
-It has been suggested that X7 could be connected to the G object G3 \citep{ciurlo2023}, because of the remarkable alignment of their orbits.
-However, we find that they are most likely not connected since, provided the age of X7 to be less than 200~yrs, they show significantly different orbital phases even considering the large associated uncertainties.
-This article is organized as follows: in Section~\ref{X7}, we present the properties of X7 as well as the three hypotheses for its formation studied in this work.
-Section~\ref{methods} contains the details of the calculations, methods and the numerical setup for testing the hypotheses.
-In Section~\ref{results}, we present the results from our analysis and simulations.
+Our results show that the current observations of X7 are consistent with the source being the ejecta resulting from a grazing collision between the S star S33/S0-30 (an early B-type star) and a field object such as a stellar-mass black hole or a Jupiter-mass object.
+It has been suggested that X7 could be connected to the G object G3 \citep{ciurlo2023} because of the remarkable alignment of their orbits.
+However, we find that they are most likely not connected since, provided the age of X7 is less than 200~yrs, they show significantly different orbital phases, even when considering the large associated uncertainties. ?

+This article is organized as follows: In Sect.~\ref{X7} we present the properties of X7 as well as the three hypotheses for its formation studied in this work.
+Section~\ref{methods} contains the details of the calculations, the methods, and the numerical setup for testing the hypotheses.
+In Sect.~\ref{results} we present the results from our analysis and simulations.
 Section~\ref{discuss} discusses the implication of our results for understanding the origin of X7.
-Finally, we summarize and conclude this study in Section~\ref{conclusion}.
-Throughout this paper, we used $M_\text{BH}=4.3\times 10^6~\text{M$_{\odot}$}$ and $ R_0 = 8.3~\text{kpc}$, where $M_\text{BH}$ and $R_0$ are the mass of Sgr~A* and the distance to it from Earth \citep{GRAVITY_2022}.
+Finally, we summarize and conclude this study in Sect.~\ref{conclusion}.
+Throughout this paper, we use $M_\text{BH}=4.3\times 10^6~\text{M$_{\odot}$}$ and $ R_0 = 8.3~\text{kpc}$, where $M_\text{BH}$ and $R_0$ are the mass of Sgr~A* and the distance to it from Earth \citep{GRAVITY_2022}.